So Long, 174th Street

+Production

 After six previews, the Broadway production, directed by Burt Shevelove and choreographed by Alan Johnson, opened on April 27, 1976, at the Harkness Theatre, where it closed after only 16 performances.
 The cast included Robert Morse, George S. Irving, Loni Ackerman, and Rita Rudner.
 Morse starred as David.
 Though "boyish looking," he was 45 years old and played a character half his age.

 Clive Barnes of the New York Times observed "The people involved are talented enough...So what went wrong?
 How did Enter Laughing end up leaving us yawning?"
 He noted composer/lyricist Stan Daniels was a producer of The Mary Tyler Moore Show and suggested "he should stay where he is well off...when the music and lyrics do not work for a musical, the musical does not work."

 Reiner said years later that he walked out on the play, that Morse was too old, and that "they made an abortion out of it."

 Despite the initial unfavorable reviews, one number from the show, "The Butler's Song," became a cabaret standard.
 A recording of the score, with Kaye Ballard added to the cast, was released in 1981.